stefcoetzee/personal-site-clj/content/posts/2022-02-18-rails-viewcomponent-rspec-tailwind.md

 summary: Use ViewComponent in a Tailwind CSS-styled Rails app exercised with RSpec tests.
 ---

+# Simplify Rails Views Using ViewComponents with Tailwind CSS and RSpec

 Use ViewComponent in a Tailwind CSS-styled Rails app exercised with RSpec tests.